ZZ3333/Zahar-Zelensky-CV/README.md

 - Contributed to the **highest expansion revenue opportunity on record in billed hours**: Nulastin: 8hr/week to 16hr/week / FGS: 5hr/week to 10hr/week / Jill: 5hr/week to 10hr/week / e70 performance led to signing a $160k/month Amazon business

-- Launched **12 Amazon startups.** Oversaw all aspects of startup journey: from launch, strategy, comms & execution.
-Yield: $30k in 2 months
+- Launched **12 Amazon startups.** Oversaw all aspects of startup journey: from launch, strategy, communication & execution.
+Combined Yield: **$30k in 2 months**

 - Liaised with developers to fix a failing feature for Amazon businesses (day parting of ads).
 Real-time alert system was built & integrated into Slack.
 A **100% reduction** in failed ad starts was achieved & response rate to ad failures jumped by **>90%** in real time